juanedsa/sass-workshop/README.md

-# Paso 2 - Variables
+# Paso 3 - Partials and Imports